cockroachlabs/open-sourced-interview-process/README.md

 4. **Phone Interview and/or Take-home Exercise**

     - **Phone interview:** The 1-hour phone interview with a member from the team covering skills related to the role.
-For technical phone interviews, we use Google Hangouts and [coderpad.io](http://coderpad.io/), covering coding, data structures, and algorithms (i.e., Big-O Notation).
+For technical phone interviews, we use Google Hangouts and [coderpad.io](http://coderpad.io/), covering coding, data structures, and algorithms.

-    - **Take-home Exercise:** Typically taking 1-2 hours to complete, the take-home exercise allows for the hiring manager to review a candidate’s output of skills directly related to the position before proceeding to the onsite interview.
+    - **Take-home Exercise:** Typically taking 1-2 hours to complete, the take-home exercise allows for the hiring manager to review a candidate’s demonstration of skills directly related to the position before proceeding to the onsite interview.
 The take-home exercise replaces one phone interview and one onsite interview, equaling two hours of engagement.

 5. **In-person interviews:** Next steps in the process are an onsite interviews.
 The onsite interview team consists of members from the company that a candidate will work with.
 We limit the onsite interview to 4-5 exercise based interviews and 1 lunch.
 The interviews could include people on the direct team or cross teams.
 The lunch is time for a candidate to relax and ask questions to learn more about Cockroach Labs and get a feel for our culture.
 The recruiter will share an overview of who the candidate will be meeting before the onsite interview.

 6. **Hiring Committee Review:** After the onsite interview is complete, feedback from the interview process is shared across the interview team, including the candidate’s resume and recruiter’s prescreen notes.
 Interview team members review the feedback and independently reach a decision of hire/no-hire based on the comprehensive feedback before the HC Review.
-At the HC review, the interview team reaches a consensus of if they would like to proceed with or reject the candidate.
+At the HC review, the interview team reaches a consensus on whether to proceed with or reject the candidate.

 7. **Reference calls:** The staffing team will make reference calls for promising candidates.
 At a minimum, two reference calls should be completed - preferring at least one to be a manager or someone who has worked directly with the candidate and can speak to their work.

 8. **Final Review:** After reference calls are completed successfully, the recruiter submits the employee packet to the CEO and Hiring Manager for approval.

 9. **Offer Extend:** The recruiter will reach out to schedule time to connect with the candidate to extend the candidate the offer.
 Initially, this is done verbally but is always followed by the written offer as described in the section on preparing offers.
-The Hiring Manager and interview team follows-up to answer any questions that the candidate may have, which will hopefully, lead to the candidate accepting the offer.
+The Hiring Manager and interview team follows-up to answer any questions that the candidate may have, which will hopefully lead to the candidate accepting the offer.

 10. **Offer Accept/Onboarding:** If the candidate accepts the offer, the onboarding process begins.